troystribling/BlueCap/Documentation/GATTProfileDefinition.md

 ### <a name="gatt_rawcharacteristicprofile">RawCharacteristicProfile</a>

 A `RawCharacteristicProfile` object encapsulates configuration and serialization/desserialization for a `Characteristic` implementing [RawDeserializable](/Documentation/SerializationDeserialization.md/#serde_rawdeserializable).
-It can be used to instantiate both `Characteristic` and `MutableCharacteristic` objects and is a subclass of `CharacteristicProfile`
+It can be used to instantiate both `Characteristic` and `MutableCharacteristic` objects and is a subclass of `CharacteristicProfile`.

 The `CharacteristicProfile` type for the [TiSensorTag Accelerometer Service](BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift) Enabled `Characteristic` implementing `RawDeserializable`, `StringDeserializable`, `CharacteristicConfigurable` is given by,